Getty Images

 Unexpected Windows Server 2025 upgrade hits admins

 Microsoft made Windows Server 2025 generally available on Nov.
-1, and the company received unforeseen exposure for this release after multiple reports of unexpected upgrades.
+1, and the company received unforeseen exposure for this release after multiple reports of unplanned upgrades.

 According to Microsoft, this problem only affected organizations that use third-party applications for desktop and server management.

-Bryan Dam of Patch My PC wrote an extensive blog that explained, due to the complexities related to its cloud-based management tools, Microsoft offered Windows Server 2025 as a feature update labeled as an upgrade via Windows Update.
+Bryan Dam, software engineer at Patch My PC, wrote an extensive blog that explained that, due to the complexities related to its cloud-based management tools, Microsoft offered Windows Server 2025 as a feature update labeled as an upgrade via Windows Update.

 "If you are affected, know that the fault likely lies with your chosen [remote monitoring and management] tool or its update settings.
 While it's easy to point fingers at Microsoft when updates go awry, this time, they got it right," Dam wrote.